The "Matrix Green" Problem

 We stripped away the Matrix vibes.

-We built a high-contrast identity system based on Sentinel Grey and Alert Orange.
-It reads as industrial, military-grade, and urgent.
+We built a high-contrast identity system around Sentinel Grey and Alert Orange.
+Industrial.
+Military-grade.
+Urgent.

 The Logo System: